 All of our skippers are fully licensed by the Maritime and Coastguard agency and are First Aid Trained, most have been with us for over twenty years.
 Each skipper carries a VHF marine radio and mobile phone and is in constant contact with the office.
 All boats comply with the Maritime & coastguard agency.
 The larger boats are fully licensed by the Maritime and Coastguard agency with an annual hull and safety equipment check with random inspections to ensure all is in order.
 We also have buoyancy tanks fitted to our boats.
 On all the boats we have the necessary equipment to ensure your safety, such as life jackets, life rafts and fire extinguishers.
 This is only for precaution and we have never needed to use such items in the past.

-We must all follow the latest rules so you will need to :
+We must all follow the latest guidelines so you will need to :

 PLEASE NOTE: You must be able to embark/disembark without the assistance of our staff.